d-kang/dev_notes/README.md

 ## [Computed Properties](https://vuejs.org/v2/guide/computed.html#Computed-Properties)
 For any complex logic, you should use a _computed property_.
+Computed is an object with methods that returns the thing you want computed.
+Accessible in templates by name.

 ```html
   <div id="example">